PROVIDENCE COLLEGE RALLIES TO TIE VERMONT, 3-3

-Sophomore forward Chris Rooney scored two goals for for the Friars
+Sophomore forward Chris Rooney nets two goals for Friars

 PROVIDENCE, R.I. - The Providence College men's hockey team rallied from a pair of two-goal deficits to tie Vermont, 3-3, Saturday night in a Hockey East game played at Schneider Arena.
 Sophomore Chris Rooney (Canton, Mass.) scored his first two collegiate goals to lead the Friars.